docker/docs/content/guides/frameworks/laravel/_index.md

 ---
-title: Develop and run Laravel applications with Docker Compose
+title: Develop and Deploy Laravel applications with Docker Compose
 linkTitle: Laravel applications with Docker Compose
 summary: Learn how to efficiently set up Laravel development and production environments using Docker Compose.
 description: A guide on using Docker Compose to manage Laravel applications for development and production, covering container configurations and service management.